kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    Opening a pull request between a fork and an upstream repository

-This will take you to pull request between the branch in your repository and the main branch of the parent repository.
+This will take you to pull request between the branch in your repository and the main branch of the upstream repository.

 .. figure:: /_static/images/guides/fork-pr-form.png
    :width: 80%